Edgio

 4. In the Rule ID option, specify a number between 77,000,000 and 77,999,999.

-2. From the Name option, type the desired name.
+2. From the Name option, type the desired name (e.g., cookie name or the request header name).

 For example, match for requests that contain an Authorization header by setting this option to Authorization.